protontypes/open-sustainable-technology/README.md

 - [pySWAP](https://github.com/zawadzkim/pySWAP) - Python Interface to SWAP (Soil, Water, Atmosphere and Plant) to simulates transport of water, solutes and heat in unsaturated/saturated soils.
 - [SWIM](https://github.com/sintefmath/SurfaceWaterIntegratedModeling.jl) - An open-source software package for static modeling and prediction of surface water and urban flooding based on analysis of terrain topography.
 - [openLISEM](https://github.com/vjetten/openlisem) - A spatial model for simulation of the full waterbalance, overland flow, flooding and sediment erosion, transport and deposition in all flows.
+- [SUMMA](https://github.com/CH-Earth/summa) - A hydrologic modeling framework that can be used for the systematic analysis of alternative model conceptualizations with respect to flux parameterizations, spatial configurations, and numerical solution techniques.

 ### Ocean Models